shathor/Gaia-Cluster/README.md

 in our Galaxy and throughout the Local Group.
 This amounts to about 1 per cent of the Galactic stellar population.
 [[Source]](http://sci.esa.int/gaia/)

+## Gaia-Cluster

 ### Setup

 This setup focuses on a single node test cluster for your local machine.
 Using:

 * [Maven](https://maven.apache.org/) - Project and dependency management, build tool
 * [Apache Cassandra](http://cassandra.apache.org/) - A disributed, scalable NoSQL database
-..* For Windows user I recommend (Datastax)[https://www.datastax.com/2012/01/getting-started-with-apache-cassandra-on-windows-the-easy-way]
+  * For Windows user I recommend (Datastax)[https://www.datastax.com/2012/01/getting-started-with-apache-cassandra-on-windows-the-easy-way]
 * [Apache Spark](http://spark.apache.org/) - A fast and general engine for large-scale data processing.
 Used as dependency, no need for installation.

 ### Data Import